-Over the years we've grown very close to our friend Musa Jaiteh and his extended family in the village of Sukuta in The Gambia.
+Over the years we've grown very close to our friend Musa Jaiteh and his family in the village of Sukuta in The Gambia.
 Musa dyes our very special Kola Nut & Indigo fabrics.

 Press report: Huddersfield Examiner